garylirocks/quickrefs/authentication_and_authorization.markdown

 WebAuthn

-- JavaScript APIs for webpage to interactor with authenticators in the OS
+- JavaScript APIs for webpage to interact with authenticators in the OS
-- Checks the relying party ID (eg. `x.com`) is a subset of the website URL
+- Checks the relying party ID (eg. `example.com`) is a subset of the website URL

 Passkey